Important Notice: Change to Our Clinical IT System

 It is important that you make your complaint as soon as possible after the problem arises. usually the NHS will only investigate complaints that are either:

-An independent Lay Conciliator can be provided to help facilitate a meeting between yourself and the Practice. you may also wish to bring a friend or relative with you.
+An independent Lay Conciliator can be provided to help facilitate a meeting between yourself and the Practice.
+You may also wish to bring a friend or relative with you.